MONTGOMERY BAR ASSOCIATION

 CHILD ADVOCATES COMMITTEE

-In 2006, we combined the Child Advocacy Committee and the Youth in the Law Committee.
-With the formation of the Montgomery Child Advocacy Project in 2006, the Children’s Rights committee will focus on legal issues affecting young adults such as guardianships, school violence, peer mediation programs, etc.
+With the formation of the Montgomery Child Advocacy Project in 2006, the Child Advocacy Committee and the Youth in the Law Committee were combined.
+The Child Advocates committee focuses on legal issues affecting young adults, such as guardianships, school violence, peer mediation programs, etc.

 COLLABORATIVE LAW COMMITTEE